DevExpress/devextreme-documentation/concepts/05 Widgets/PolarChart/10 Visual Elements/010 Series.md

 A series represents a group of related data points.
 The most important characteristic of a series is its type, which determines a particular visual representation of data.
 You can find more details on each series type in the corresponding topics of the [PolarChart Series Types](/concepts/05%20Widgets/PolarChart/20%20Series%20Types '/Documentation/Guide/Widgets/PolarChart/Series_Types/') section.
-Here, you will learn how to set a series type and other series options.
+Here, you will learn how to set a series type and other series properties.

 ![Series](/images/ChartJS/Polar_Series.png)